wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Proxy Host Requirements

-- Internet access - run `timeout 3s curl -fIsS <wavefront_api_url>` from the host and make sure you get a response and not a timeout.
+- Internet access - Run `timeout 3s curl -fIsS <wavefront_api_url>` from the host and make sure you get a response and not a timeout.
-- Networking -
+- Networking:
   - By default, the proxy uses port 2878.
 Make sure this port is reachable from other machines on your network.
 You can change this default separately for different types of data (metrics, histograms, traces, etc.) in the [proxy configuration file](proxies_configuring.html).
 For example, use `traceListenerPorts` to specify where to listen to trace data.
   - For egress, ensure that port 443 is available.
 - Memory - The proxy does not use a lot of CPU, memory, or storage.
 However, we recommend running the proxy on a host with at least 4GB of free memory.